Greek civil wars of 1823–1825: First civil war

-The provisional government decided that the National Assembly would take place in Nafplio (taken meanwhile in the end of December 1822), and asked Kolokotronis to return the fort to the government.
+The provisional government decided that the National Assembly would take place in Epidaurus (taken meanwhile in the end of December 1822), and asked Kolokotronis to return the fort to the government.
 Kolokotronis refused, and proposed that the Assembly take place in Nafplion, while the city remained under his control.
 His stance divided his supporters and weakened him politically.
 Most of the members of the Peloponnesian Senate obeyed the decisions of the government, and the captains were forced to negotiate their participation in the Assembly.
 Finally, the Second National Assembly was gathered in March 1823 in Astros.
 Central governance was strengthened at the expense of regional bodies, a new constitution was voted, and new members were elected for the executive and legislative bodies.

 Trying to coax the military leaders, the central administration proposed to Kolokotronis to participate in the executive body as vice-president.
 Kolokotronis accepted, but his actions caused a serious crisis when he prevented Mavrokordatos, who had been elected president of the legislative body, from assuming his position.
 His attitude towards Mavrokordatos caused the rage of the members of the legislative body, which was controlled by the Roumeliotes and the Hydriots.
 Both Kolokotronis and his president in the executive, Petros Mavromichalis, were harshly criticized by the members of the legislative body.
 The crisis culminated when the legislative overturned the executive and dismissed its members.
 Kolokotronis and most of the Peloponnesian notables and captains supported Mavromichalis, who remained president of his executive in Tripolitsa.
 However, a second executive, supported by the islanders, the Roumeliotes, some Achaean notables—Andreas Zaimis and Andreas Londos were the most prominent—and others, such as Papaflessas, was formed at Kranidi with Kountouriotis as president.

 Actual fighting started in early March 1824, when the government asked Panos Kolokotronis to surrender Nafplion.
 Panos Kolokotronis refused and the government decided to besiege the city.
 On 22 March 1824, the forces of the new executive besieged Tripolitsa, and after two weeks of fighting an agreement was reached between Kolokotronis, from the one side, and Londos and Zaimis, from the other.
 The old executive was finally dissolved, and Kolokotronis fled the city.
 On 22 May the first phase of the civil war officially ended.
 Most members of the new executive however wanted a complete victory over their opponents, and were thus displeased by the moderate terms of the agreement that Londos and Zaimis brokered.
 Kolokotronis and Mavromichalis retreated, but they intended to regroup their forces and launch a new offensive.
 Additionally, Panos Kolokotronis agreed to surrender Nafplion only to Londos and Zaimis, an arrangement which again resulted in the intensification of the mistrust of the government towards the two Achaean notables, who were still allies of the central administration.